 - Evil Dead fits in here as the Dynamite Army of Darkness comics got referenced in the Marvel Zombies crossover and numbered in an issue of The Offical Handbook to the Marvel Universe.

-- Doctor Who is somewhat canon if only because the Doctor has crossed over with Death's Head, Marvel's version of Merlin, and the obscure Special Executive (who first appeared in Doctor Who #51).
+- Doctor Who is arguably canon if only because the Doctor has crossed over with Death's Head, Marvel's version of Merlin, and the obscure Alan Moore superteam Special Executive who first appeared in Doctor Who Magazine before appearing in Captain Britain.

 - Licensed Robert E. Howard characters are probably the most firmly fit into the Marvel Universe.
 For example Conan (major enemy of Kulan Gath, enemy of Set a serpent god who powers the Serpent Crown, and ally to Red Sonja who would crossover with Spider-man twice), King Kull (who ruled over Namor's Atlantis in pre-history), and Solomon Kane (appearing in back up stories in Savage Sword of Conan, as well as getting his own mini-series.)